www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2025-03-01-t60-establish-a-symbiosis-strategy.md

 * [ ] Update `About This Site`.
 * [ ] Blog about pause of Cin and new focus.
     * [ ] Cancel the school project and reason its cancellation.
 Also, update Network objectives accordingly.
+* [ ] Use drawn faces, as art on website more.
+Document in guidelines why and how.
 # Done Tasks
 * [x] Add project advertisement text in secondary column of front menu.
     * [x] Put there a shortened version of the README.